ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “In which of the following categories have you purchased a luxury brand or service within the past year?”

-From 70% in Q1 2022, the share of wealthy individuals saying that they had taken a luxury holiday steadily rose thereafter, stabilising at 87% in Q1 2024.
-Two-thirds (65%) say that they took multiple trips within the past year.
-Tourism is now firmly back at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, high-end electronics and leather goods.
+From 70% in Q1 2022, the share of wealthy individuals saying that they had taken a luxury holiday steadily rose thereafter, stabilising at 84% in Q2 2024.
+Three in five (60%) say that they took multiple trips within the past year.
+Tourism is now firmly back at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, alcohol and leather goods.

 Back to Top